Firozkohi

 The Firozkohi (فیروزکوهي) are a sub-tribe of the Chahar Aimaq ethnic group in Afghanistan, one of the four major Aimaq tribes, which also include the Jamshidi, Taymani, and Taimuri.
-In 1987, the Firozkohi were the second-largest Aymaq tribe, after the Taymani.
-The Hazaras of Qala-i Nau are also included in the Aimaq confederacy.
-The Firozkohi speak the Aimaq dialect of Dari Persian and claim Pashtun descent.
+The Firozkohi speak the Aimaq dialect of Dari Persian and Pashto.
+They claim Achakzai Pashtun descent.
 They are named after Firozkoh, the medieval capital of the Ghurid dynasty.

 The Firozkohi are semi-nomadic and inhabit the valleys of the Murghab River, largely in Badghis Province.

-Descent and origin
+Origin

 The traditional chiefs of the northern Firozkohi tribe are known as Zay Ḥākem.
 They claim descent from Achakzai Pashtuns, whereas the tribe takes its name from Firozkoh, the capital of the Ghurid dynasty.

+History

+In 1987, the Firozkohi were the second-largest Aymaq tribe, after the Taymani.
+Both Firozkohi and Taymani tribes claim descent from Pashtun tribes.